-NSU's Faculty Residency Program is accredited by the American Board of Physical Therapy Residency & Fellowship Education as a post professional non-clinical residency program since 2019.
+NSU's Faculty Residency Program has been accredited by the American Board of Physical Therapy Residency & Fellowship Education as a post-professional non-clinical residency program since 2019 and was reaccredited in 2024.

 Please review the American Board of Physical therapy Residency and Fellowship Education Description of Residency Practice